goToMain/libosdp/README.md

 This is a cross-platform open source implementation of IEC 60839-11-5 Open Supervised Device Protocol (OSDP).
-The protocol is intended to improve interoperability among access control and security products.
+The protocol is intended to improve [interoperability][40] among access control and security products.
 It supports Secure Channel (SC) for encrypted and authenticated communication between configured devices.

 OSDP describes the communication protocol for interfacing one or more Peripheral Devices (PD) to a Control Panel (CP) over a two-wire RS-485 multi-drop serial